Grapes can be broadly categorized as either table grapes or wine grapes, though many grapes can be used as both.

 Here are some of the best-known table grape varieties you are likely to find at your farm market:

-• Almeria: green-skinned, small-seeded, medium-large fruit with firm, juicy flesh and tangy sweetness.
+• Almeria: green-skinned, small-seeded, medium-large fruit with firm, juicy flesh, and tangy sweetness.
 Ripens late midseason, fall through mid-winter.

-• Autumn Royal: blue-skinned, seedless, medium to large oval fruit with crisp, sweet-tasting flesh.
+• Autumn Royal: blue-skinned, seedless, medium to large oval fruit with a crisp, sweet-tasting flesh.
 Ripens late mid-season, fall through early winter.

 • Baresana: white, seeded, large, round-oval fruit with juicy, sweet flesh.
 Ripens mid-season.